postyou/contao-page-to-ajax/README.md

-# Contao 4 Page to Ajax bundle
+# Contao 4 Page to Ajax bundle - Deprecated

 Bundle to request Contao Pages & Articles with ajax